oasys-lnls-kit/OASYS1-LNLS-ShadowOui/examples/README.md

 ### Example B: Flux of a Bending Magnet source after a multilayer mirror
 In this example, we show how to calculate total flux and power contained in a broad band such as after a multilayer mirror.
-Also, the mirror acceptance is only 30 urad, so that the usage of the vertical partial acceptance (of divergence) can drastically reduce the number of rays needed.
+Also, the mirror acceptance is only 30 microradians, so that the usage of the vertical partial acceptance (of divergence) can drastically reduce the number of rays needed.

 - `Partial Vertical Acceptance`: If `No`, it is supposed that the source widget is set in such way that the vertical divergence limits are larger than total vertical divergence of the source.
 If the divergence limits on the source widget does crop the beam, use the `Yes` option.
 This will calculate the vertical angular distribution of a bending magnet for each energy and integrate only inside the defined limits.
 - `e-beam Divergence RMS V`: This is an optional parameter.
 If the value is 0 (zero), it will be ignored.
 If it is larger than 0, the electron beam divergence sigma (RMS) in the vertical direction will be convolved with the radiation angular probability density function to include the finite emittance.
 Note that the approximation that the radiation contribution is much large than the electron beam divergence is very good for most cases.